associatedpress/cookiecutter-generic-project/README.md

   - `data/processed`
     - Data that has been processed by scripts in this project and is clean and ready for analysis goes here.
   - `data/public`
-    - Public-facing data files go here - data files which are 'live'.
+    - Public-facing data files (i.e., final datasets we share with reporters/make accessible) go here - data files which are 'live'.
   - `data/source`
     - Original data from sources goes here.
 - `etl`
-  - ETL scripts for transforming source data go here.
+  - ETL (extract, transform, load) scripts for reading in source data and cleaning and standardizing it to prepare for analysis go here.
+    - Multiple etl files are numbered.
+    - Joins are included in etl process.
+    - Last step of ETL process is to output an [RDS,Pickle] file to data/processed.
+      - naming convention: etl_WHATEVERNAME.[rds,pkl]
 - `publish`
   - This directory holds all documents in the project that will be public facing (e.g. data.world documents).
 - `scratch`